Wildfire is the only literary publication and writing community for and by the ones “too young” for breast cancer.

-Bridging the gap between a breast cancer diagnosis and “who am I now?” with the power of writing.
+Bridging the gap between diagnosis and “who am I now?” with the power of storytelling.

 Sharing stories of hope since 2015.